Lattice-Data/checkfiles/cdk/README.md

 If a Step Function execution fails:

 1. **Check input parameters**
-   - Verify the S3 URI is correct
+   - Verify the query string is correctly formatted
-   - Ensure the file format is supported
+   - Ensure the backend_uri is valid
-   - Check file permissions in S3
+   - Check your AWS permissions

 2. **Review logs in CloudWatch**
    - Find the execution ID in the Step Functions console
    - Look for logs with that execution ID in CloudWatch
-   - Check for error messages
+   - Check for error messages in the "checkfiles-log" log group

 3. **Verify S3 access**
    - Confirm the Step Function has permissions to access the S3 bucket
-   - Try accessing the file manually with AWS CLI:
+   - Try accessing a file manually with AWS CLI:
      ```bash
      aws s3 ls s3://your-bucket/path/to/file.fastq.gz
      ```